 Contractor:

 City: City of

 Address

-IN WITNESS WHEREOE said Cont tractor and the City have caused this Cor City, Idaho ZIP
+IN WITNESS WHEREOF, said Contractor a

-and year first above written. tractor and the city have caused this con inder to be executed on the day
+and year first above written. ,

 Contractor: City:

 , Mayor

 ATTEST:

 , City Clerk

 Approved As To Form:

 , City Attorney

 ACKNOWLEDGMENT

+On this day of , 20, before me, a Notary Public of the State of Idaho

-personally appeared , 20, before me, a Not , in his official capac ity as
+personally appeared , in his official capacity as

-known to me to be the person d the same. lescribed in the above document and ac knowledged to me he executed
+known to me to be the person described d in the above document and acknowledged to me he executed

+the same.

-Notary F Public for
+Notary Public for

-SEAL at mission Expires
+SEAL Residing at

+My Commission Expires